GoranAviani/game_card_dealer/README.md

-Ok so this weekend there is a bundle on Humble bundle that has TCG cards, icons and many other images one could use in building its own trading card game.
+Ok, so this weekend there is a bundle on Humble bundle that has TCG cards, icons and many other images one could use in building its own trading card game.
-This is my quick idea how to draw cards on the beginning of the game.
+This is my 5 minute idea how to draw cards in the beginning of the game.

 <br>